-Sling TV is the grandfather of the streaming industry.
-Its roots lie in the ability to watch your cable feed from anywhere in the world — you'd literally plug your cable line into a Sling box, which would then spit out the feed online.
+Some consider Sling TV the grandfather of the streaming industry — back in the old days of streaming you'd literally plug your cable line into a Sling box, which would then spit out the feed online.

 - Sign up for a Sling TV subscription (opens in new tab)

-Today, however, it's a shiny, modern TV streaming service and one of the most popular in the United States.
-One of the reasons for that is that the Sling TV base packages are among the most affordable — with a mix of channels that are as close to a la carte TV as you can get.
+Nowadays Sling TV is a bit more modern, though.
+It's a shiny TV streaming service that's one of the most popular in the US, largely thanks to the fact its packages are among the most affordable — with a mix of channels that are as close to a la carte TV as you can get.

 Sling TV's flexibility is both good and bad — the channel options are numerous, but you'll have to do a little homework to make sure you're getting the channels you want.